Le Gramme: the sense of detail in a silver bracelet

 Brushed black silver, splendid.
 Photo credit: Victoire Le Tarnec

-The silver ribbons are immersed in a “ruthenium bath”.
-Galvanizing then gives this dark color to the silver.
+The silver ribbons are dipped in a “ruthenium bath”.
+Galvanization then gives this dark tint to the silver.

 The bracelet becomes more masculine.
-The opacity of the dark shade gives it a fairly unique aura, especially if it is matte.
+The opacity of the dark shade gives it a rather unique aura, especially if it is matte.

-Pyramid guilloché bracelet, in matte black silver, the total!
-The rendering is truly unique.
+Pyramid guilloche bracelet, in matte black silver, the whole lot!
+The result is truly unique.
 Photo credit: Victoire Le Tarnec

 The versatility of a clean design